 IRs are placed under movement restrictions and must be isolated until they are re-tested.
 The soonest an IR can be re-tested is 60 days after the injection date of the previous test.
 If the IR tests clear at the re-test, it is known as a ‘resolved IR’.
 If the IR fails the re-test (i.e. it has a positive result or an inconclusive result for a second time), the animal is compulsorily slaughtered and movement restrictions are placed on the whole herd if that has not already happened.
 In severe TB breakdowns, IRs may be compulsorily slaughtered at the discretion of APHA as direct contacts (DCs), without a re-test, and with compensation paid.

 The TB risk posed by resolved IR animals

 Scientific studies looking at resolved IRs in the Republic of Ireland1,2 where bovine TB is widespread, have demonstrated that such animals have significantly higher odds of becoming reactors at a subsequent test in the same or another herd.
 The studies concluded that:

-- Resolved IRs that moved out of the herd within six months of passing their re-test were 12 times more likely to be disclosed as a reactor at the next test compared to all other animals in the national herd1.
+- Resolved IRs that moved out of the herd within six months of passing their re-test were 12 times more likely to be positive at the next test or slaughter compared to all animals in the national herd1.